Classic DOS Games

 Remember, you must mount WINGAMES as the C: drive, not WINGAMES\WINDOWS, otherwise Windows will not be able to find any of the program groups.

-Now you can configure Windows any way you want, from the wallpaper to the screensaver, and start adding games to your Games group.
+You can configure Windows any way you want, from the wallpaper to the screensaver, and start adding games to your Games group.
 Windows looks and sounds exactly the way you remember it, and you can use all of your favorite features, from Minsesweeper to the old Windows Calendar program.
 The Windows calculator still has that bug that Microsoft was too embarrassed to reveal (try subtracting 3.1 from 3.11).
 Put DOSBox into full screen mode and it's just like running Windows on an old PC!

 DOSBox running Windows 3.1